Lawn and Garden

 • Dec.
 4 - Home Hydroponics

 The Jan.
 3 and the Feb.
-7 programs – A How-To in Floral Design and Gardenting with a Changing Climate, respectively – were recorded and are available to watch anytime on the program’s website, https://hnr.k-state.edu/extension/consumer-horticulture/garden-hour/.
+7 programs – A How-To in Floral Design and Gardening with a Changing Climate, respectively – were recorded and are available to watch anytime on the program’s website, https://hnr.k-state.edu/extension/consumer-horticulture/garden-hour/.

 Each program is held online from 12 noon to 1 p.m.
 (CST), including a 45 minute presentation and 10-15 minutes for viewer questions.
-A description of each program is available online
+A description of each program is available online.

 Those who have registered for past webinars must register again for the 2024 series.
 As in past years, recordings of all webinars can be viewed online.